su77ungr/CASALIOY/README.md

 </p>

-       Air-gapped LLMs on consumer-grade hardware
+      The best toolchain for air-gapped LLMs

 <p align="center">